bvaughn/react-virtualized/docs/List.md

 List
 ---------------

-This component renders a windowed list of elements.
+This component renders a windowed list (rows) of elements.
-Elements can have fixed or varying heights.

-Note that `List` uses a `Grid` internally to display rows.
-All props passed to `List` are relayed to the inner `Grid`.
+It uses a `Grid` internally to render the rows and all props are relayed to that inner `Grid`.
 That means that `List` also accepts [`Grid` props](Grid.md) in addition to the props shown below.

 ### Prop Types